BFTrick/presentation-loopconf-2015/presentation-loopconf-2015.md

 ![](assets/images/map.jpg)

+# Reading Can Be Difficult

 ^ A little while ago I wrote a book all about WooCommerce.
 This is how you install it, this is how you add a product, this is how you configure Stripe, that type of stuff.

 ^ I spent a lot of time polishing this and was really proud when it launched.
-So a few weeks ago when I got an email titled "mistake" I felt a lot of anxiety.
+So a few weeks ago when I got an email titled "Mistake In Your Book" I felt a lot of anxiety.

 ^ I open up the email and he goes into detail - you know 3 or 4 bullet points - about how he tried to follow my instructions to install a theme.
-He downloaded the theme to his computer, and then went to the plugins screen, clicked add new, and then not surprisingly he got an error.
+He downloaded the theme to his computer, and then instead of uploading via the themes page he tried to upload via the plugins page.
+And of course not surprisingly he got an error.

 ^ "My god" I'm thinking at this point.
 I wrote a tutorial on how to install a theme and I tell them to use the plugin installer?
-Idiot.

-^ Fortunately that's not what happened.
-I opened up the exact document they referenced and the title of the document is "how to install a plugin".
-It has *nothing* to do with themes.
+^ I open up the exact page that had the instructions and the title of the chapter is "how to install a plugin".
+Basically he was reading the wrong instructions.

-^ This guy spent *15 minutes* to go from reading the document, to finding my website, going to my contact form, and writing detailed instructions.
+^ This guy spent *15 minutes* reading the document,  finding my website, goinging to my contact form, and writing a detailed email about everything I did wrong.
 All the while he wouldn't spend 1 minute to reread the original document.

 ^ As silly as this situation was I actually got something really useful from it.
 And this is the second thing I learned about users and the focus of this topic today.